MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Spawning** is the act of loading content into a world [instance](#instances) while it is already running (meaning that the content was not "laid out" in world already and isn't in the [world snapshot](#world-snapshot)).
 For example, imagine a racing game that has 100 kinds of vehicles to choose from and allows 8 players.
 It would use too much memory and really impact perf to put 800 vehicles into the world (so all 8 players have full choice).
 Instead, you could create a [UI](#custom-ui) to let players choose from and then load in the vehicle that they choose.
 This act of "load in when needed" is *spawning*.

-**What can be spawned**: ... <mark>TODO</mark>
+<a name="spawnable-assets">**What can be spawned**</a>: ... <mark>TODO</mark>

 Spawning requires a "template" or "blueprint", a description of entities / meshes / scripts / properties, that should be "stamped" into the world.
 Horizon calls these blueprints **assets**.

-**Assets never contain entities**.
+**Assets don't contain actual entities**.
 Instead, assets contain *instructions on how to create some entities*.
 An asset may represent "a blue cone shape that has a [script attached](#attaching-components-to-entities) and is [grabbable](#grabbing-and-holding-entities)".
 When you drag that asset out of the assets panel it will create a new instance of the blue cone mesh with the right properties applied and the right script attached.
 You could easily drag out the asset again (and get another entity!) or spawn it while the world is running (which would create an *ephemeral* identity).
 When an asset is "dragged out" of the asset panel, we say the entities are **instantiated entities (from the asset)**.
 When an assets is spawned, we say the entities are **spawned entities (from the asset)**.

 Entities and hierarchies can be saved as an asset.
 Assets are like packages of entities, property configurations, and scripts.

 **Techniques**:
-  * Spawning an environment gizmo...
+  * Spawning an environment gizmo... <mark>TODO</mark>

 Assets must have an `Asset Type` and `Folder`.